 1. You Will Milk Yourself

-You might expect to have leaking breasts when breastfeeding, but no one really warns you about how uncomfortable this really is—and of course when it will happen.
+You might expect to have leaking breasts when breastfeeding.
+But no one really warns when you become a mom about how uncomfortable this really is.
+Or when it will happen.

 Make sure to always have breasts pads with you at ALL times when out.
 And you might just have to relieve those puppies when out with friends—even it is means going in to the bathroom stall and self expressing.